jubalh/nudoku/README.md

 ### openSUSE ###

 Since openSUSE Leap 42.1 (and Tumbleweed) you can find nudoku in the official repository.
-For others you need to add the `games` repo.

 ```
-zypper ar obs://games games
 zypper in nudoku
 ```